2023 Solar Incentives Guide for Novi, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Credits: Tax credits decrease, dollar-for-dollar, the amount of income tax you owe the federal government.
-Tax credits are different from tax deductions.
+• Tax Credits: Tax credits reduce, dollar-for-dollar, the amount of income tax you owe the government.
+Tax credits differ from tax deductions.

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit might apply to you, get in touch with your local Novi solar installers.
+To understand how the new Clean Energy Credit might apply to you, get in touch with your local Novi solar installers.

 State & Local Solar Incentives